A white envelope

 Then, completely by chance, we happened to run into each other after a road race held in his hometown in our mid-thirties, when I became active in local age-group competition for a few years.
 It turned out that he was still training and racing too, and had managed to maintain his competitive racing times at a high level, much higher than mine, at which I marveled.

 Then much later, just a year prior to the reunion, our paths crossed again, without my even knowing it at the time.
-Back into age-group competition once again at age 59, I had run a low-key 5K race just for fun with a training buddy of mine, so we were some way back in the pack.
+Back into age-group competition once again at age 59, I had run a low-key 5K race just for fun with Carlos (the training partner mentioned above), so we were some way back in the pack.
 Off like a shot at the start of the race, however, and soon out of sight, were a middle-aged man and a younger woman, but I never saw anything but their backsides, and then only for a few minutes.

 Paging through the finish-line photos of the race afterward that had been posted online, I noticed that this man and young woman — who finished first and second with ease — were none other than Blake and his teenage daughter Maria.
 I had never even realized it or gotten the chance to say hi again, after all the years that had gone by, but now I would be able to do so at the university athletes’ reunion.